 Within days, Team Obama began to leak top secret information about the raid to the press.
 Within days, Kathryn Bigelow, the director of The Hurt Locker, was briefed by the CIA and given access to top secret information, even being allowed access to what is called “The Vault”, where the operation was planned.

 Obama had a new operation to plan.
 One more important than taking out Osama Bin Laden: A blockbuster movie produced by election time that extolled his ability as Commander-in-Chief.
 That state secrets were being revealed to people who couldn’t pass a urine test, let alone a security clearance, didn’t seem to matter to him.

 But that was just the beginning.
 Team Obama would use the success of the Bin Laden raid at campaign stops and on tee shirts and coffee mugs.
 We were even treated to a Hollywood documentary, The Road We’ve Travelled, narrated by Tom Hanks, telling us how great Obama was.

 Of course, the only problem was that Obama likes to bend the truth a little bit—well, a lot.
-When Mark Owen’s book, No Easy Day: The Firsthand Account of the Mission that Killed Osama Bin Laden, came out last week, we found out Obama told a few fibs about the raid.
+When Mark Owen’s book, No Easy Day: The Firsthand Account of the Mission that Killed Osama Bin Laden, came out, we found out Obama told a few fibs about the raid.